 2. Take a Dhow Cruise in Khasab.

 On the dhow cruises, you will glide through the water, most likely seeing dolphins swim next to the boat as you go.
-The dolphins chased my boat for a long while!
+The dolphins chased my boat for miles!

 I recommend a full day tour over the half day tour, because there is just so much to see.
-The full day tours typically include lunch on the boat and half-day tours do not.
+The full day tours typically include lunch on the boat while the half-day tours do not.
+Of all of the Musandam trips and tours, this is definitely the most popular.

 Also, most tours include round-trip transfer from your hotel (or even to the airport I hear), so be sure to let the tour operator know beforehand where your pickup and dropoff will be located.